Herbert Hards Sanders: London Metropolitan Police

 Sanders joined the London Metropolitan Police in 1894, eventually serving with Special Branch at Scotland Yard and reaching the rank of Divisional Detective Inspector.
 He worked on a significant number of cases, chiefly the arrest of Nathalia Janotha, the Kaiser's Court pianist, in 1915.
-Janotha was considered a dangerous "enemy alien" who was suspected to be in cohorts with a member of Prime Minister Neville Chamberlain's staff in order to receive information on the bestowing of titles.
+Janotha was considered a dangerous "enemy alien" who was suspected to be collaborating with a member of Prime Minister Neville Chamberlain's staff in order to receive information on the bestowing of titles.
 During the investigation Sanders also arrested Baron von Elssen, brother of the German Governor of Brussels (whom had ordered the execution of a nurse) and Bertha Trost, who was suspected of sending information to Germany long before the outbreak of the First World War.

 Sanders prosecuted a large number of persons concerned with the Mile End, Poplar, West Ham and Stepney Guardians, in a case lasting well over three years, and also investigated the theft of the Irish Crown Jewels, which had disappeared in 1908.